postlund/pyatv/docs/development/scan_pair_and_connect.md

 ### Usage

-Calling `pyatv.pair` returns a _pairing handler_ conforming to the interface `interface.PairingHandler`.
+Calling {% include api i="pyatv.pair" %} returns a _pairing handler_ conforming to the interface
+{% include api i="interface.PairingHandler" %}.
 The usage flow is more or less generic in order to support protocols that either requires a PIN entered on the device (`DMAP`) or in the client (`MRP` and `AirPlay`).
 It more or less looks like this: